Strappazzon/www/pages/privacy.md

 {{ page.description }}

 This Privacy Statement applies to <{{ site.url }}> (hereinafter, "This Website"), operated by {{ site.meta.first }} {{ site.meta.last }}
 (hereinafter, "I", "Me" or "My").
-This Privacy Statement does not cover third-party mirrors or archived versions of my website.
+This Privacy Statement does not cover third-party mirrors or archived versions of This Website.

 ## Data Collection